3 hour workshop

 We will draw and paint from objects and scenes, from old and modern masters, from life models, and from ourselves.
 In lots of exciting exercises we will learn about using different kinds of paint, ink, and drawing mediums, the theories behind each material and traditional and contemporary application.

-These classes are taught by Katie Brookes and all materials will be supplied for the first class.
+These classes are taught by Katie Brookes.

 None of the dates work for you?
 Let the host know and you will be notified when new dates are added.